tmychow/tmychow.github.io/_posts/2020-09-05-the-next-recession.md

 [^25]: [Bean 2013](https://www.bis.org/review/r130228c.pdf)

 Consider what happens when there is a negative AS shock.
 Stabilising the price level forces all the burden of the shock onto a reduction in output.
 By contrast, stabilising nGDPL is more forgiving, allowing for some increase in inflation and some decrease in output.
-(My crappy MS Paint diagram is below.)
+(My terrible MS Paint diagram is below.)

 ![Shock and Response](/assets/shock.png){:width="650px"}